dasch-swiss/dsp-tools/docs/developers/code-quality-tools/python-docstring-formatting.md

 Python uses docstrings to document code.
 A docstring is a string that is the first statement in a package, module, class or function.
-Python docsrings are written in the [reStructuredText](https://docutils.sourceforge.io/rst.html) syntax (abbreviated as RST or reST).
+Python docstrings are written in the [reStructuredText](https://docutils.sourceforge.io/rst.html) syntax (abbreviated as RST or reST).

 There are at least 4 flavors of docstrings,